vincebel7/temperature-data-collector/README.md

 ## How it runs

-Collector code is in the `collector` directory.
-This is just a Python script.
+Collector code is in the `collector` or `collector-esp32` directory.

 Server is everything else (web, redis, etc) and can be run via docker-compose (or each component standalone).